Sikorsky SH-60 Seahawk: SH-60B Seahawk

 IBM was the prime systems integrator for the Lamps MK III with Sikorsky as the airframe manufacturer.
 The SH-60B maintained 83% commonality with the UH-60A.
 The main changes were corrosion protection, more powerful T700 engines, single-stage oleo main landing gear, removal of the left side door, adding two weapon pylons, and shifting the tail landing gear 13 ft forward to reduce the footprint for shipboard landing.
 Other changes included larger fuel cells, an electric blade folding system, folding horizontal stabilators for storage, and adding a 25-tube pneumatic sonobuoy launcher on the left side.

-An emergency flotation system was originally installed in the stub wing fairings of the main landing gear; however, it was found to be impractical and possibly impede emergency egress, and thus was subsequently removed.
+An emergency flotation system was originally installed in the stub wing fairings of the main landing gear.
+It was found to be impractical and possibly impeded emergency egress, and was removed.
 Five YSH-60B Seahawk LAMPS III prototypes were ordered.
 The first YSH-60B flight occurred on 12 December 1979.
 The first production SH-60B made its first flight on 11 February 1983.
-The SH-60B entered operational service in 1984 with first operational deployment in 1985.
+The SH-60B entered operational service in 1984, with its first operational deployment in 1985.

 The SH-60B is deployed primarily aboard frigates, destroyers, and cruisers.
 The primary missions of the SH-60B are surface warfare and anti-submarine warfare.
-It carries a complex system of sensors including a towed Magnetic Anomaly Detector (MAD) and air-launched sonobuoys.
+It carries a complex system of sensors, including a towed magnetic anomaly detector (MAD) and air-launched sonobuoys.
 Other sensors include the APS-124 search radar, ALQ-142 ESM system and optional nose-mounted forward looking infrared (FLIR) turret.
-Munitions carried include the Mk 46, Mk 50, or Mark 54 Lightweight Torpedo, AGM-114 Hellfire missile, and a single cabin-door-mounted M60D/M240 7.62 mm (0.30 in) machine gun or GAU-16 .50 in (12.7 mm) machine gun.
+Munitions carried include the Mk 46, Mk 50, or Mark 54 Lightweight Torpedo, AGM-114 Hellfire missile, and a single cabin-door-mounted M60D/M240 7.62 mm (0.30 in) machine gun, or GAU-16 .50 in (12.7 mm) machine gun.

 A standard crew for a SH-60B is one pilot, one ATO/Co-Pilot (Airborne Tactical Officer), and an enlisted aviation warfare systems operator (sensor operator).
 The U.S. Navy operated the SH-60B in Helicopter Anti-Submarine Squadron, Light (HSL) squadrons.
-All HSL squadrons were redesignated Helicopter Maritime Strike (HSM) squadrons and transitioned to the MH-60R between 2006 and 2015.
+All HSL squadrons were redesignated Helicopter Maritime Strike (HSM) squadrons, and transitioned to the MH-60R between 2006 and 2015.

 The SH-60J is a version of the SH-60B for the Japan Maritime Self-Defense Force with different avionics.
 The SH-60K is a modified version of the SH-60J.
 The SH-60J and SH-60K are built under license by Mitsubishi in Japan.